emwap/stream-paper/paper.md

 Using the monadic stream representation with EDSLs enables another trick not available with the functional representation: the buffer can be stored entirely in references.
-In the versions of the moving average function we've presented so far the purely functional representation uses an immutable array as a buffer while the monadic representation uses a mutable cyclic buffer.
-However, in an EDSL the buffer can be represented as a Haskell list of mutable references, provided that the EDSL has support for references.
-Since the buffer is implemented as a Haskell list, the list will be traversed at EDSL compile time and not be present in the generated code.
+The moving average for the purely functional stream representation uses an immutable array as a buffer while the monadic representation uses a mutable cyclic buffer.
+However, the buffer can be represented as a Haskell list of mutable references provided that the EDSL supports references.
+The list will be traversed at EDSL compile time and not be present in the generated code.
 Below is a Feldspar version of the `recurrence` function which stores the buffer in references.

 ~~~ {.haskell}
 recurrenceS :: (Type a, Type b) =>